 How else can I help?

 Our primary fundraiser is our gift shop.
 We sell a variety of jewelry items including vintage pieces and some original designs.
 We also have wine charms and a few capybara themed items.
 100% of the proceeds from the gift shop go to support the animals.
-You can support Stacy’s Funny Farm by shopping through Amazon Smile.
+You can support Stacy’s Funny Farm by shopping our wish lists at Chewy and Amazon.
 Watch our videos on YouTube and google sends the ad revenue to us!
-There are DONATE buttons all over this website, too.
-Stacy’s Funny Farm is a §501(c)(3) organization.
-All donations are tax deductible.
+There are DONATE buttons all over this website or you can go directly to PayPal

 Where are you located?

 We are north of Seattle, Washington.
 We do not disclose our location because, unfortunately, people tend to drop off boxes of kittens if we do.
 Please feel free to contact us via email.
-We can answer many common care questions and have about thirty years experience securing chicken coops and designing aviaries and habitats.
+We can answer many common care questions and have about forty years experience securing chicken coops and designing aviaries and habitats.
 If you would like to visit, please contact us using the form on the visitor tab.
+Note that we do not currently have capybaras onsite.

 I was wondering if people are allowed to come visit the animals?
 If so where are you located and what dates/times are you available to visit?